 Click here for further details.

 The Lambeau Field parking lot opens four hours prior to kickoff.
 With the exception of a limited number of first come, first served parking for people with disabilities, the entire stadium lot is sold out to holders of season parking passes.
 Reserved season parking customers must enter the lot at the entrance indicated on their parking pass and follow the directions given by the parking attendants.
 All vehicles must fit into a 9’x18’ parking stall.
-No busses, R.V.'s or oversized vehicles are allowed in the Lambeau Field lot.
+Tailgating should extend no further than 6’ from the end of your vehicle.
+Tailgating setup must be broken down/removed from drive aisle before leaving your vehicle.
+No buses, R.V.'s or oversized vehicles are allowed in the Lambeau Field lot.
 For information on season parking, or to be added to the waiting list for season parking passes in the Lambeau Field lot, please contact the Packers Ticket Office at (920) 569-7501.
 Also see Tailgating Info.

 A number of parking lots close to Lambeau Field are also available for those who wish to reserve spaces for their cars, recreational vehicles, or busses, on an individual game basis.
 For information on obtaining individual game reserved parking in an outlying lot, please contact: